 The BVG helps with historical recordings with specialist advice and arranges contacts with clubs that deal with the history of Berlin bus companies.

 The respective depot manager decides on a filming permit on the premises of the depots, and the central office of the BVG bus and coach division on public roads.

 In the Berlin-Brandenburg transport association, 38 public and private transport companies in the region are currently cooperating with one another in order to increase the attractiveness of local transport.

 You will receive filming permits from the respective transport company.

 The respective press office will always be responsible.

-The PlusBus offer supplements the rail network with buses in the quality of rail traffic from early to late.
-The basic ideas behind the PlusBus concept are: direct, fast routing and the connection of regional centers.
+The PlusBus supplements the rail network with buses of the same the quality as rail traffic from early to late.
+The basic idea behind the PlusBus concept is: direct, fast routing and the connection of regional centers.

 The Berlin tram network is operated by the Berliner Verkehrsbetriebe (BVG) - Tram division.
 It has a total length of 359 km.

-Driving scenes and stunts can also be shoot at one of the depots.
-The BVG also provides a network control center with the latest technology for central monitoring of the entire driving.
+Driving scenes and stunts can also be filmed at one of the depots.
+The BVG also provides a network control center with the latest technology for central monitoring of the entire driving operation.